Table of Contents

 • for a local combined primary and sync server:

-• can your local server be online most of the time (it is more important that the internet to be reliable than for it to be fast)?
+• can your local server be online most of the time (it is more important for the internet to be reliable than for it to be fast)?

 • have you a fixed external IP address?